-We have audited the internal control over financial reporting of Copart, Inc. (the Company) as of July 31, 2021, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-In our opinion, Copart, Inc. maintained, in all material respects, effective internal control over financial reporting as of July 31, 2021, based on the COSO criteria.
+We have audited Copart, Inc.'s internal control over financial reporting as of July 31, 2022, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
+In our opinion, Copart, Inc. maintained, in all material respects, effective internal control over financial reporting as of July 31, 2022, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the 2021 consolidated financial statements of the Company, and our report dated September 27, 2021 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the 2022 consolidated financial statements of the Company, and our report dated September 27, 2022 expressed an unqualified opinion thereon.